kanthaus/kanthaus.online/content/docs/visiting.md

 - There is [Hylotox 59 pesticide](https://de.wikipedia.org/wiki/Hylotox) (Lindane and DDT) in the wood of the attic: please read the [advice](../../signs/attic) before going there.

 ## Resources
 - Water: drinkable water comes out the taps.
-You can shower cold and/or test the (not good working) solar shower bag.
+You can shower cold in the house or get a hot shower at the swimming pool (10 min. walk, €1.50) or at our neighbor's if they're feeling friendly.
 - Food: some long-life food, a regular supply of bread and an irregular supply of fresh food.
 You are warmly invited to bring fruit and vegetables should you have an abundance.
-- Electricity: 300Wp solar power (when sun) + 2 car batteries (not much capacity for night).
+- Electricity: up to 300Wp solar power if sunny, stored in 4 low-capacity car batteries.
 We can charge phones, 2 laptops* (during daytime) and rechargeable batteries.
 With minimal lighting, you may wish to bring a torch.
 - Internet: name, "wuppdays", password, "dragonlove".
 (Download, ~25 Mbps, upload, ~5 Mbps.)
-- Cooking: 3-flame gas cooker (powerful) in the kitchen (well-equipped.)
-A charcoal (plentiful) barbecue in the garden.
+- Cooking: a well equipped kitchen with 3-ring gas cooker and a barbecue for the garden.
-- Clothing: some T-shirts, trousers and underwear.
-Loads of rubber boots.
+- Clothing: work and everyday clothes available.
 - Washing: Modified washing machine can be operated when there is sunlight from 12am-4pm, drying in the garden.
 - Sleeping: mattresses/beds/sofas/sheets for 10-12 people, camping mattresses/sleeping bags (loads), 6 duvets
 - Other: a guitar, a chess set, a [set](https://en.wikipedia.org/wiki/Set_(game)) set, various books, a shisha, basic hand tools, some electronics stuff...